4 min read

 You operate at completely different levels of consciousness, and you can take on new life challenges (ones that you wouldn’t have taken before) with confidence and courage.

-How to Go From Kensho to Satori
+How to go from Kensho to Satori

 While life inevitably throws a Kensho moment after another our way, the key lies in transforming them into stepping stones for Satori.